WebAssembly/interface-types/proposals/interface-types/Explainer.md

 Looking at this example, an important question is: will the engine be able to copy directly between the caller's and callee's linear memories for the parameter and result strings?
-If `memory-to-string` had the same [eager evaluation] rules as all core wasm instructions, the answer would be "probaly not", because any unknown side effects between `memory-to-string` and `string-to-memory` (such as the calls to `mem1Malloc` and `mem2Malloc`) could force the engine to conservatively make intermediate copies.
+If `memory-to-string` had the same [eager evaluation] rules as all core wasm instructions, the answer would be "probably not", because any unknown side effects between `memory-to-string` and `string-to-memory` (such as the calls to `mem1Malloc` and `mem2Malloc`) could force the engine to conservatively make intermediate copies.